-9. You Used the Rice Button to Cook All Types of Rice
+Using the Rice Button to Cook All Types of Rice

-Cooking rice in the Instant Pot is one of our favorite ways to use it.
+Cooking rice in the Instant Pot is one of my favorite ways to use it.
 The rice button is not an all-in-one solution for making rice though.
 Different types of rice will require different amounts of water to rice ratios, and that will change the cooking time.

-There are also certain types of rices and grains that will require use of the Multi-Grain button.
+There are also certain types of rice and grains that will require use of the Multi-Grain button.
 So, when making rice, quinoa or another grain, be sure that you’re following the right instructions for preparing those grains.